-1) Feasible to do, and does not fundamentally alter requirements.
+1) Feasible to do and does not fundamentally alter requirements.

-Under the ADA, reasonable modifications to policies, procedures, and requirements must be made to allow access unless the modification would fundamentally alter the nature of the program or would create an undue financial or administrative burden.
+Under the ADA, reasonable modifications to policies, procedures, and requirements must be made to allow access unless the change would fundamentally alter the nature of the program or would create an undue financial or administrative burden.